neptune-ai/examples/how-to-guides/azure-mlops/ml-pipelines/README.md

 ```

 ## The example
-The example is focused around creation of Azure DevOps CI/CD pipeline that would be able to test the AzureML Pipeline and then deploy it for operational purposes.
-The following picture represents resulting AzureML pipeline:
+The example is focused around creation of an Azure DevOps CI/CD pipeline that would be able to test the AzureML Pipeline and then deploy it for operational purposes.
+The following picture shows the resulting AzureML pipeline:

 <p align="center">
   <img src="https://neptune.ai/wp-content/uploads/2023/04/Screenshot-2023-04-17-at-16.32.20.png" height="500"/>